-With the help of friends, family, and countless volunteers CreekSide has truly began to rebuild.
+With the help of friends, family, and countless volunteers CreekSide has fully started our long road to recovery.
 While the entirety of our cleanup cannot be completed until spring, we are moving forward!
 We have moved most of the debris from the grounds and have started sorting all the miscellaneous material that was scattered and brought in.
 We have recovered 100's of shrubs and trees along the creek and trucked them back to the nursery.
 And we are almost finished washing every plant and tree of mud and debris.

 Below are two links to a few albums full of photos from that historic day.
 Most of these were taken on the first few days of the flood.
 It is almost surreal to look at these photos and see how far we have come when not long ago, it was entirely overwhelming.

 Take a look outside and see how you can create a living investment.